Information society statistics at regional level

 Methodology / Metadata

-- Computers and the Internet in households and enterprises (ESMS metadata file - isoc_ci_esms)
+- ICT usage in households and by individuals (ESMS metadata file - isoc_bde15c_esms)

-- E-commerce by individuals and enterprises (ESMS metadata file - isoc_ec_esms)
+- ICT usage by enterprises (ESMS metadata file - isoc_bde15d_esms)

 - A European information society for growth and employment